sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

 ## That's it.
 You're done!
 * Was that so hard?
-* Check that's it's working:
+* Check that it's working:
     * Open neovim
     * Type `:LspInfo`
 * Does it look like it's connected?